dtdannen/dvmdash/scripts/README.md

 - slowest response time
 - average amount of invoices requested
 - how often it responds
+- last 10 events it interacted with
+- last 10 responses

 ### User
 Stats to compute per User